GLUE: Coordinating Pre-Trained Generative Models for System-Level Design: Methodology

 \subsubsection{Training Data and Augmentation}

-We train \ac{DD}-\ac{GLUE} on designs optimized with \ac{ALM}-\ac{GD}, as it is the most compute-efficient of the tested optimizers and yields high-quality samples.
-To improve constraint-satisfaction efficiency in benchmarking, augmentation is performed by sampling Gaussian jitter $\epsilon \sim \mathcal{N}(0,\sigma_{\text{aug}}^2)$ on the \ac{ALM}-\ac{GD} dataset.
-Each perturbed sample is then classified as feasible or infeasible (used in negative data models) via the geometry layer. $\sigma_{\text{aug}}$ and $N$ (yielding $N \times$ the original dataset size) are tuned for each model, with $N \le 20$ to cap \ac{GPU} memory use.
-As an alternative augmentation strategy, we consider storing pre-convergence samples along the \ac{ALM}-\ac{GD} trajectory.
-With this method, however, tiny steps near convergence produce many near-duplicates and thereby collapse diversity.
+We train \ac{DD}-\ac{GLUE} on designs optimized with \ac{ALM}-\ac{GD}, as it is the most compute-efficient of the tested optimizers and yields high-quality, feasible samples.
+To improve constraint learning efficiency, the dataset is augmented with Gaussian jitter $\epsilon \sim \mathcal{N}(0,\sigma_{\text{aug}}^2)$.
+Each perturbed sample is classified as feasible or infeasible via the geometry layer.
+The negative-data models (cVAE, MDD-GAN) use both labels during training.
+Augmentation parameters ($\sigma_{\text{aug}}$, dataset multiplier $N$) are tuned per model via hyperparameter optimization (see \ref{ap:ddjm}).

-All data-driven \ac{GLUE} models are hyperparameter-optimized so that quality differences to the data-free approach are not due to poor tuning (see ~\ref{ap:ddjm}).
+All data-driven \ac{GLUE} models are hyperparameter-optimized so that quality differences relative to the data-free approach are not due to poor tuning (see~\ref{ap:ddjm}).
+As a third approach, we now describe training \ac{GLUE} directly on the differentiable geometry layer.